Skip to main content

 💡Pro tip - Assigning Tasks to Teams instead of Drivers individually

-If you have a Team of Drivers who cover specific types of Tasks, and you want eLogii You can use the teams column in your CSV, and specify a UID, or the name of the Team.
+If you have a Team of Drivers who cover specific types of Tasks, and you want eLogii, you can use the teams column in your CSV and specify a UID, or the name of the Team.
 If you need to assign multiple teams, you can separate them by a comma, such as "Team 1, Team 2".
 The engine will consider the Drivers only assigned to the desired team for the optimization.

 The process should look something like this: